-Why do I have to make Satisfactory Academic Progress to receive financial aid?
+Why do I have to make Satisfactory Academic Progress (SAP) to receive financial aid?

 Federal law requires that schools administering federal aid set a minimum academic performance standard in order to continue to receive financial aid.
 A school must monitor a student’s qualitative (GPA) and quantitative (course completion) performance.
-The federal standards require a 2.0 cumulative GPA, 75-percent cumulative completion ratio, and total hours to not exceed 150 percent of the required program.
+The federal standards require a 2.0 cumulative GPA, 67 percent cumulative completion ratio, and total hours not to exceed 150 percent of the program.

-If I am not making academic progress and am denied my aid, may I still receive my loans?
+If I am not making academic progress and am denied my aid, may I still receive my Federal Direct Loans?

-No, Satisfactory Academic Progress is calculated for ALL federal programs administered by the Office of Scholarships and Financial Aid at the University of Houston.
+No, SAP is calculated for all federal programs administered by the Office of Scholarships and Financial Aid at the University of Houston, including Federal Direct Loans.

 What will cause my appeal to be rejected or denied?

 If your appeal is not completed, properly signed, and if no corroborating documents are included, your appeal is considered incomplete.
 Students who miss the deadline or fail to turn in additional requested documents in a timely fashion will be denied.
-We encourage students to put in effort towards answering the essay questions, as this is a reflection of your commitment towards improving academic performance.
+We encourage students to submit a thoughtful and well-worded typed statement, as this reflects on your commitment towards improving academic performance.

 What do quantitative and qualitative measurements mean?